moneyphp/money/doc/CurrencyConversion.rst

 CurrencyPair
 ------------

-You can use the OOP notation to define a pair:
+A CurrencyPair is returned by the Exchange.
+If you want to implement your own Exchange, you can use the OOP notation to define a pair:

 .. code:: php